 Handbook on international co-operation and information exchange

-Civil financial penalties on Principal Persons - methodology for determining the amount
+Civil financial penalties on natural persons - methodology for determining the amount

 Civil financial penalties methodology- registered persons